openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 | hubRssi        | Number:Power             | Received Signal Strength Indicator for Hub |
 | repeaterRssi   | Number:Power             | Received Signal Strength Indicator for Repeater |

+Notes:
+- The channels `position`, `secondary` and `vane` only exist if the shade physically supports such channels.
-Please note that RSSI values will only be updated upon manual request by a `REFRESH` command (e.g. in a rule).
+- The RSSI values will only be updated upon manual request by a `REFRESH` command (e.g. in a rule).

 ### Channels for Repeaters (Thing type `repeater`)